ads04r/fluffer/README.md

 Create Keywords for Polygons
 ----------------------------

-Import the file 'create_tables_based_on_existing_data.sql' into the PostGreSQL database.
+Import the files in the './sql' directory into the PostGreSQL database. psql -d [database] -f [filename]
+Do polygons first, then keywords.

 Install web service
 -------------------